seosaw/seosaw.github.io/manuals.md

 The following protocols are in the works, after we agreed at the first meeting to prioritise the following:

-* [Plot design, coordinated by Casey Ryan (currently out for consultation)][1]
-* [Tree stem measurements, including deadwood and saplings, Casey Ryan (currently out for consultation)][1]
+* [Plot design and tree measurements, including deadwood and saplings.
+Latest version here[1]
-* Understory plants, Caroline Lehmann (in prep)
+* Understory plants, Caroline Lehmann.
+Draft availble.
-* [Soil, Mathew Williams (in prep)][3]
+* Soil, Mathew Williams and Iain McNicol
 * Traits:
-  * [Trees, Carla Staver (currently out for consultation)][4]
+  * [Trees, Carla Staver][4]
   * Grasses (in prep)
-  * [Seedlings, Ricardo Holdo (currently out for consultation)][2]
+  * [Seedlings, Ricardo Holdo][2]

 All the protocols are 'living documents', and we welcome input and suggestions from all.
-Please use Google Docs to comment on the protocols, following the links above.

-The intention is to refine the protocols throughout 2018 and then publish them.

 [1]: https://docs.google.com/document/d/1jl0BHBqwDlbfrdP34U2P_PZzRfIT5X7L43Jert0dx4o/edit#
 [2]: https://docs.google.com/document/d/1sGfGbFFpfUllkqes7iBFTdUtCPiFC3vvyIrefblmbyI/edit